sumwale/ybox/README.md

 ## Features

-- simple creation of docker/podman containers hosting Linux distributions (Arch Linux for now) using `zbox-create` with interactive menus
+- simple creation of docker/podman containers hosting Linux distributions (Arch Linux for now) using `ybox-create` with interactive menus
 - special emphasis on security to lock down applications as much as possible to avoid "malicious" apps, backdoors etc., from affecting your main work space, so you can play/test software/games/... to your heart's content in these containers
-- pre-built profiles for common uses, so you can just run `zbox-create`, select profile and be done with it; or advanced users can micro-customize a profile ini file as required
+- pre-built profiles for common uses, so you can just run `ybox-create`, select profile and be done with it; or advanced users can micro-customize a profile ini file as required
 - allow for sharing root directories (like /usr, /etc) among various containers to reduce disk and memory usage (default behaviour in the shipped profiles)